geopython/diving-into-pygeoapi/workshop/content/docs/advanced/crs.md

 # CRS support

-Starting with version 0.15.0 pygeoapi fully supports [OGC API - Features - Part 2: Coordinate Reference Systems by Reference](https://docs.opengeospatial.org/is/18-058r1/18-058r1.html).
+Starting with version 0.15.0, pygeoapi fully supports [OGC API - Features - Part 2: Coordinate Reference Systems by Reference](https://docs.opengeospatial.org/is/18-058r1/18-058r1.html).
 This enables the import and export of any data according to dedicated projections.
 A "projection" is specified with a Coordinate Reference System (CRS) identifier.
-These are in URI-formats like `http://www.opengis.net/def/crs/OGC/1.3/CRS84` (basically WGS84 in lon, lat axis order) or the "OpenGIS" format like `http://www.opengis.net/def/crs/EPSG/0/4258`.
-Note that the "EPSG:"-format like `EPSG:4326` is outside the scope of the OGC standard.
+These are in URI formats like `http://www.opengis.net/def/crs/OGC/1.3/CRS84` (basically WGS84 in longitude, latitude axis order) or the "OpenGIS" format like `http://www.opengis.net/def/crs/EPSG/0/4258`.
+Note that the "EPSG:" format like `EPSG:4326` is outside the scope of the OGC standard.

-In particular CRS support allows
+In particular CRS support allows for the following:

-- to specify the CRS in which the data is stored, in pygeoapi the `storageCRS:` config option
+- to specify the CRS in which the data is stored, in pygeoapi the `storageCRS` config option
-- to specify the list of CRSs in which Feature data can be retrieved, in pygeoapi the `crs:` config option
+- to specify the list of CRSs in which Feature data can be retrieved, in pygeoapi the `crs` config option
 - to publish these CRSs in the collection metadata
 - the `crs=` query parameter for a collection or collection item
 - the `bbox-crs=` query parameter to indicate that the `bbox=` parameter is encoded in that CRS
 - the HTTP response header `Content-Crs` denotes the CRS of the Feature(s) in the data returned

-So although GeoJSON mandates WGS84 in lon,lat order, client and server may still agree on other CRSs.
+So although GeoJSON mandates WGS84 in longitude, latitude order, the client and server may still agree on other CRSs.

-Under the hood pygeoapi uses the well-known [pyproj](https://pyproj4.github.io/pyproj/stable/) Python wrapper to the [PROJ](https://proj.org/) library.
+Under the hood, pygeoapi uses the well-known [pyproj](https://pyproj4.github.io/pyproj/stable) Python wrapper to the [PROJ](https://proj.org) library.

 Read more in the pygeoapi documentation in the [CRS Chapter](https://docs.pygeoapi.io/en/latest/crs.html).